History of children in the military: Pre-20th century

 Throughout history and in many cultures, children have been extensively involved in military campaigns.

 The earliest mentions of minors being involved in wars come from antiquity.
 It was customary for youths in the Mediterranean basin to serve as aides, charioteers and armor bearers to adult warriors.
 Examples of this practice can be found in the Bible, such as David's service to King Saul, in Hittite and ancient Egyptian art, and in ancient Greek mythology (such as the story of Hercules and Hylas), philosophy and literature.
 In a practice dating back to antiquity, children were routinely taken on a campaign, together with the rest of a military man's family, as part of the baggage.

 The Roman Empire made use of youths in war, though it was understood that it was unwise and cruel to use children in war, and Plutarch implies that regulations required youths to be at least sixteen years of age.
 Despite this, several Roman legionaries were known to have enlisted children aged 14 in the Imperial Roman army, such as Quintus Postunius Solus who completed 21 years of service in Legio XX Valeria Victrix, and Caecilius Donatus who served 26 years in the Legio XX and died shortly before his honorable discharge.

 In medieval Europe young boys from about twelve years of age were used as military aides ("squires"), though in theory, their role in actual combat was limited.
 The so-called Children's Crusade in 1212 recruited thousands of children as untrained soldiers under the assumption that divine power would enable them to conquer the enemy, although none of the children entered combat.
 According to the legend, they were instead sold into slavery.
 While most scholars no longer believe that the Children's Crusade consisted solely, or even mostly, of children, it nonetheless exemplifies an era in which entire families took part in a war effort.

+In 1205 John, King of England prepared for the mobilisation of all males over the age of 12 and Sir John of Bromwich claimed he was a year younger in 1342 when he went to war for the first time.
+John of Gaunt, however, was considered too young to bear arms at the age of 10, although he was present at the Battle of Winchelsea.
+Weapons made for children dating from the period have survived.